 About Dirt Maker

-I got into the worm business with 5 pounds of worms in the spring of 1998.
-The worm population exploded like it does when you pamper your worms.
-Within a couple years, I had 2000 sq ft of worm beds in an 8000 sq ft barn.
-I originally named the worm farm Elaine’s North Cascade Worm Farm in honor of my precious wife.
+We got into the worm business with 5 pounds of worms in the spring of 1998.
+The worm population exploded, and within a couple years, we had 2000 sq ft of worm beds in an 8000 sq ft barn.

-I put dirtmaker.com on the internet in 2009, and my first customer bought two DM14 worm bins in September of that year.
+We put dirtmaker.com on the internet in 2009, and our first customer bought two DM14 worm bins in September of that year.